ASakrak/085-12-Dunkelheit/README.md

 # About Codes
+- Basicly I'm trying every new codes and methods here.
 - Simple fps counter and opengl project.
   I used GL/glut.h library.
 - I'm aware that the code is too complicated but I'm too busy to fix it.